Gurp5/Keras-ML-Project/README.md

 pip install -r requirements.txt

-4. Explore the dataset and the Jupyter Notebook containing the code for data preprocessing, model building, and evaluation.
+4. Explore the dataset and the Jupyter Notebook 'RM- Keras1.ipynb' containing the code for data preprocessing, model building, and evaluation.

 ## Project Structure